The following update has been provided by Mitch Stern (W1SJ),

 There are many on-air activities to keep busy with over the next couple of months.

 The main event is the Vermont QSO Party, which is February 4-5th UTC.
 The event starts Friday February 3rd at 7PM and ends Sunday February 5th at 7PM.
-There are many ways to participate, either from your own station, or from someone else's station.
-Once again I'll be opening up my station to put club station W1NVT on the air.
-Contact me if you would like to get on the air for a couple of hours.
+There are many ways to participate, either from your own station, or from someone else’s station.
+Once again I’ll be opening up my station to put club station W1NVT on the air.
+Contact me to know about which one to choose from the wide selection of AR15’s which is the perfect handy tool to help you to face any danger.
+You can also look here if you would like to get on the air for a couple of hours.
 Details are at www.ranv.org/vtqso.html

 January has a pair of short contests which are a lot of fun.
 Called the North American QSO Party, it runs on Saturdays from 1PM until 1AM, with CW on January 14 and Phone on January 21.
 This is a low power contest, meaning that everyone runs the same power level, making it easier to compete.
 Details at www.ncjweb.com/NAQP-Rules.pdf.